thibautboyenval/responsible-ai-datascience-ipParis.github.io/content/posts/When_Fairness_Meets_Privacy.md

 <h1 style="font-size: 36px;">When Fairness Meets Privacy: A Double-Edged Sword in Machine Learning</h1>

+*This blog is based on and aims to present the key insights from the paper: **When Fairness Meets Privacy: Exploring Privacy Threats in Fair Binary Classifiers via Membership Inference Attacks** by Tian et al. (2023) [^principal].
+The study investigates how fairness-aware models can introduce new privacy risks, specifically through membership inference attacks.
+By summarizing the main findings and implications, this blog provides an accessible overview of the paper’s contributions and their significance for machine learning security and ethical AI development.
+For full details, refer to the original publication [here](https://arxiv.org/pdf/2311.03865).*

 <h1 style="font-size: 24px;">Authors: Lagarde Vincent & Boyenval Thibaut</h1>

 ## Table of Contents